opencobra/cobratoolbox/README.md

 A tutorial showing how to use the pipeline will also be created.

-Data and result export in open formats (.csv, .xml) has to be better tested and further developed, the final aim is to make the pipeline more flexible and connected with softwares other than MATLAB
+Data and result export in open formats (.csv) has to be better tested and further developed, the final aim is to make the pipeline more flexible and connected with software other than MATLAB

 Please report any problem opening threads in the issue section.
-Also any  suggestion with the pipeline implementation is also welcome.
+Also, any suggestion with the pipeline implementation is welcome.

 Examples